jimboburgess/pathfinderpokemon/README.md

-The eventualy plan is to have a small RPG.
+The eventual plan is to have a small RPG.

 Character select
   Fighter